 I’ve got the painting process covered in my how to paint lavender flowers tutorial.

+Back to the Hydroflask painting tutorial.
 Here are some process shots…

 Here are the finished lavender flowers on the bottle

 I was inspired by one of my art journal pages I made recently of abstract whimsical roses.
 I first traced the roses onto my Hydro Flask with a pencil, then used some gorgeous color muted rosy colored.